Subscribe to Updates

 Other serious side effects

-When bacteria in the mouth are eliminated with mouthwash, your front-line bacteria are killed, too.
-That means, using mouthwash increases the risks of infections like helicobacter pylori.
+When bacteria in the mouth are eliminated, your front-line bacteria are killed, too.
+That means, using oral rinses increases the risks of infections like helicobacter pylori.

 Anti-bacterial mouthwashes trigger inflamed intestines which leads to intestinal permeability, intolerance of foods, allergies, and other immune system disorders.